Updated: May 23

 Go for a guided cross country ski with North Bound Alaska Ski Tours.
 They have user friendly skis with special bindings that allow for regular winter boots.
 No ski experience necessary!

-On your way out to North Pole, be sure to stop by Arctic Harvest Distillery, a farm-to-bottle distillery.
-During winter, the outer edges of their fields are available for walking and skiing.
+On your way out to North Pole & the Santa Claus House, be sure to stop by Arctic Harvest Distillery, a farm-to-bottle distillery.
+During winter, the outer edges of their fields are available for walking and skiing and sometimes they offer luminary night walks (especially around Winter Solstice).

 Downhill tubing at Birch Hill Ski and Snowboard Hill (Fort Wainwright)

 Best gift shops in Fairbanks are the Knotty Shop out in Salcha and the Great Alaska Bowl Company in town by the airport.
-Knotty Shop has the biggest selection of Made in Alaska products around.
+The Knotty Shop is my favorite, with agreat mix of Made in Alaska products (#buythebear) and Alaskan-designed-but-made-in-China items like magnets and stuffed animals.
 Be sure to check their hours before driving out — they also open by appointment if you can’t make their regular hours.
-The Bowl Company has incredible hand turned birch bowls.
+The Bowl Company has incredibly beautiful hand turned AK birch bowls and carry only Made in Alaska or USA products.
+Pick out some Alaska jams, jellies, salmon jerky and chocolate to add to a wood bowl -- they will prettily gift wrap it for you for free.